dotnet/docs-maui/docs/migration/native-essentials.md

 ---
-title: "Migrate Xamarin.Essentials code in .NET Android and .NET iOS apps"
+title: "Migrate Xamarin.Essentials code in .NET for Android and .NET for iOS apps"
-description: "Learn how to migrate your Xamarin.Essentials code in .NET iOS and .NET Android apps." ms.date: 03/09/2023
+description: "Learn how to migrate your Xamarin.Essentials code in .NET for iOS and .NET for Android apps." ms.date: 03/09/2023
 no-loc: [ "Xamarin.Essentials", ".NET MAUI" ]
 ---

-# Migrate Xamarin.Essentials code in .NET Android and .NET iOS apps
+# Migrate Xamarin.Essentials code in .NET for Android and .NET for iOS apps

 Xamarin.Essentials is a fundamental library for nearly every Xamarin app, and its functionality is now part of .NET Multi-platform App UI (.NET MAUI).

-The following steps outline the process to use .NET MAUI's native device functionality, formerly known as Xamarin.Essentials, in a .NET Android or .NET iOS app:
+The following steps outline the process to use .NET MAUI's native device functionality, formerly known as Xamarin.Essentials, in a .NET for Android or .NET for iOS app:

-1. Remove the Xamarin.Essentials NuGet package from your .NET Android or .NET iOS app.
+1. Remove the Xamarin.Essentials NuGet package from your .NET for Android or .NET for iOS app.
 1. Set the `$(UseMauiEssentials)` build property to `true` in your project file.
 For more information, see [Modify your project file](#modify-your-project-file).
 1. Initialize the "essentials" functionality by calling the `Platform.Init` method.
 For more information, see [Initialize the platform](#initialize-the-platform).
 1. Perform additional setup, if necessary.
 For more information, see [Perform additional setup](#perform-additional-setup).